-Israel launches deportation of Gaza-bound Madleen activists
+Israel begins deportation of Gaza-bound Madleen activists

 Israel has deported Swedish activist Greta Thunberg, a day after seizing the Gaza-bound humanitarian aid ship on which she was sailing alongside 11 others.

 Israel’s Ministry of Foreign Affairs said Thunberg flew out of Tel Aviv early on Tuesday, bound for Sweden via France, and released her photos on the flight.
+Upon arriving in Paris’s Charles de Gaulle airport, Thunberg told reporters she and her fellow activists had been “kidnapped in international waters”.

 Recommended Storieslist of 3 items